 If you love shopping at Target, you know how easy it is to go in with the intention of grabbing a couple of your favorite items but leaving with a few shopping bags and a receipt totaling way more than you’d planned.
 Unfortunately, this kind of behavior can wreak havoc on your wallet — even more so with the current increase in prices.

-To help keep your Target shopping habit in check and save money, here are some of the top do’s and don’ts of shopping at Target — straight from retail experts.
+To help keep your Target shopping habit in check and save money, here are some of the top do’s and don’ts of shopping at Target.

 Do Join Target Circle

 “The loyalty program is free to join and has different offers on a regular basis that you can save in the app and take advantage of,” said consumer analyst Julie Ramhold with DealNews.
 “The great thing is that saving offers but not redeeming them still shows you’re interested and can help you see future promotions tailored to your interests.”